 Dr. Kathy KremerSenior Director of Assessment and Accreditation

 Kathy joined Hope College and the Frost Research Center in 2019.
 Her academic appointments between 2001 and 2019 include associate provost for academic administration and accreditation at Lewis University (2015–19), professor, department chair, and dean of curriculum at Aquinas College (2006–15); and assistant professor of community sociology at Wartburg College (2001–2005).
-From 1982–1997 Kathy worked in non-profit organizations and local government agencies and as a consultant supporting development of housing, community development and human services programs.
+From 1982–1997 Kathy worked in non-profit organizations and local government agencies and as a consultant supporting community development and human services programs.

 Kathy’s areas of research and publication include community development and change, the interface of changes in agriculture and community, and college-community partnerships.
 She conducts both qualitative and quantitative research and completed community-based research projects with undergraduate students in Iowa, Colorado and Michigan.

 - Ph.D., rural sociology, Iowa State University (2001)

 - M.S., sociology: human services planning and administration, Minnesota State University-Mankato (1997)

 - B.S., sociology: corrections and law enforcement, Minnesota State University-Mankato (1982)

 - Michigan Campus Compact Faculty/Staff Community Service-Learning Award, 2012